-Our qSOFA score calculator will help you identify high mortality risk in a patient with an infection (outside the ICU - Intensive Care Unit) using qSOFA criteria system.
+Our qSOFA score calculator will help you identify high mortality risk in a patient with an infection (outside the ICU – intensive care unit) using the qSOFA criteria system.
 In the text below, you will learn the sepsis definition and the study in which the quickSOFA tool was originally presented.
 Furthermore, we will guide you through all of the qSOFA criteria and show you how to use them in our qSOFA calculator.

-According to the Third International Consensus Definitions for Sepsis and Septic Shock, sepsis definition currently is "A life-threatening organ dysfunction due to a dysregulated host response to infection."
-We use the word "currently" because sepsis definition has been regularly changed in the recent years.
+According to, sepsis definition currently is "A life-threatening organ dysfunction due to a dysregulated host response to infection."
+We use the word "currently" because the sepsis definition has been regularly changed in recent years.

 The perfusion of organs is less effective during hypotension.
 Organs receive a lowered supply of oxygen and start to produce energy through anaerobic metabolism.
 This process leads to progressive acidosis.
 Other pathologies that may result from sepsis include acute respiratory distress syndrome (ARDS), acute renal failure, altered consciousness, obstruction and bleeding from the gastrointestinal tract, acute liver failure, and many others.

 The quickSOFA (qSOFA) score assessment tool was created by Dr. Christopher Seymour during a study with 148,907 participants – the.
 It is intended to be used to identify patients with a high mortality risk due to infection outside the intensive care units (ICUs).
 The scoring can be performed quickly at the patient's bed as it uses only clinical parameters.

 A positive result of the quickSOFA score assessment (2 or more points) is associated with a 3- to 14-fold increase in the rate of hospital mortality across the entire range of baseline risks compared to those with 1 or fewer qSOFA points.